doxxx/universal-combat-log-desktop/README.md

 # Universal Combat Log

 A GUI application for parsing and viewing the combat logs produced by various MMORPGs including Rift and World of Warcraft.
+It also includes a tool for converting these log files into the UCL format used by the [Universal Combat Log iPad app](https://github.com/doxxx/universal-combat-log).

 ## Compiling